-- a) We will introduce a policy for land acquisition and adoption and pursue all feasible opportunities to bring strategically important land in town under Council control and provide additional facilities of benefit e.g. cemetery extensions and allotments. - b) We will consolidate the good intentions expressed in our neighbourhood plan on environmental matters with the introduction of an appropriate policy which will set out our internal and wider community commitments and ambitions, including the adoption of solar panels, wind generators, heat pumps, insulation and improved air quality.
-Continue to engage with and support the ongoing Suffolk Climate Change initiatives and projects.
-Initially this will be the form of an engagement plan and short survey with our residents, after this we will strive to focus on key areas where we can make a meaningful difference. - c) We will review and update all other Council policies ensuring compliance with any relevant legislation or recommended best practice; and establish a timetable to ensure all documents are reviewed as designated during the plan period. - d) We will document an Emergency Plan to bring into action in the event of a serious interruption to Council's operations with a view to ensuring the speediest possible resumption of our services to residents. - e) We will continue to maintain our Council website and explore opportunities be more engaged on social media channels. - f) We will investigate enhancing the information and facilities on Council's website and consider the provision of a printed Town Guide or Magazine to allow us to cover all resident demographics and audiences. - g) We will investigate removing the warding in Kesgrave and reducing the number of councillors from 16 to 14 in time for the 2023 Town Council Election.
+- a) We will introduce a policy for land acquisition and adoption and pursue all feasible opportunities to bring strategically important land in town under Council control and provide additional facilities of benefit e.g. cemetery extensions and allotments. - b) We will consolidate the good intentions expressed in our neighbourhood plan on environmental matters with the introduction of an appropriate policy which will set out our internal and wider community commitments and ambitions, including the adoption of solar panels, wind generators, heat pumps, insulation and improved air quality. - c) We will review and update all other Council policies ensuring compliance with any relevant legislation or recommended best practice; and establish a timetable to ensure all documents are reviewed as designated during the plan period. - d) We will document an Emergency Plan to bring into action in the event of a serious interruption to Council's operations with a view to ensuring the speediest possible resumption of our services to residents. - e) We will continue to maintain our Council website and explore opportunities be more engaged on social media channels. - f) We will investigate enhancing the information and facilities on Council's website and consider the provision of a printed Town Guide or Magazine to allow us to cover all resident demographics and audiences. - g) We will investigate removing the warding in Kesgrave and reducing the number of councillors from 16 to 14 in time for the 2023 Town Council Election.